 - Squarespace doesn't support video podcasts.

-- Squarespace podcast feeds only display the most recent 100 posts/episodes.
+- Squarespace podcast feeds display up to 300 of the most recent posts/episodes.
+This is the maximum number of episodes that Apple Podcasts supports.

 - Audio Blocks have an upload limit of 160 MB.